Who can participate?

 AMS Education expects to develop a long-term working relationship with DataStreme course participants.
 The goal is to promote scientific literacy by motivating teachers (and through them, their students) to develop and nurture an active interest in STEM topics.

-California University of Pennsylvania awards graduate-level academic credit for DataStreme courses.
+Pennsylvania Western University awards graduate-level academic credit for DataStreme courses.
 NOAA and the AMS provide financial support for the program.